Common Name(s): Black Ash

 Specific Gravity (Basic, 12% MC): .45, .55

 Janka Hardness: 850 lbf (3,780 N)

 Shrinkage: Radial: 5.0%, Tangential: 7.8%, Volumetric: 15.2%, T/R Ratio: 1.6

-Color/Appearance: The heartwood is a light brown color, though darker shades can also be seen, which is sometimes sold as Olive Ash.
+Color/Appearance: The heartwood is a light to medium brown color.
+Sapwood can be very wide, and tends to be a beige or light brown; not always clearly or sharply demarcated from heartwood.
 Black Ash tends to be a bit darker in color than White Ash (Fraxinus americana).

 Grain/Texture: Has a medium to coarse texture similar to oak.
 The grain is almost always straight and regular, though sometimes curly or figured boards can be found.

 Endgrain: Ring-porous; large earlywood pores 2-4 rows wide, small latewood pores solitary and radial multiples; tyloses common; parenchyma banded (marginal), parenchyma around latewood pores less common in Black Ash, but may be vasicentric, winged and confluent; narrow rays, spacing normal.

 Rot Resistance: Heartwood is rated as perishable, or only slightly durable in regard to decay.
 Ash is also not resistant to insect attack.